sanidhya-sitaula/hashmap/README.md

 * Run `cd myhashmap`
 * Run `python3 main.py` to see a brief showdown of the HashMap.
 * Run `python3 hash_map_tests.py` to run tests on the HashMap.

+### Testing

+I have included six tests to run on the HashMap:

+* Can create a hashmap
+* Can insert into a hashmap
+* Can delete key from a hashmap
+* Can expand hashmap
+* Can shrink hashmap
+* Can update values in a hashmap

+Thanks for checking out my implementation!